parsipixel/tb/README.md

-# tb
+# TB
-test project for testing some test! ^_^
-Telegram bot without any framework!
+This is a Telegram bot without any php framework!